 - 5.1 A comprehensive repairs and maintenance plan has been agreed to satisfy the concerns raised by the Health and Safety Executive regarding maintenance and a work programme, agreed with Hampshire Fire and Rescue Service, has been delivered to improve fire safety at Police Headquarters.
 These are no longer issues of concern. - 5.2 The review of effectiveness previously identified a need to update processes for risk management and business continuity across the OPCC and Constabulary.
 Improvements have been made and a new policy and register was introduced in 2014/15 providing a coherent framework for identification and management of risk during a period of significant change for the service.
-Internal audit reviews found that

-- the arrangements are now adequate, but as this is still a relatively new arrangement, work will be needed to continue to embed the approach and ensure awareness. - 5.3 The Joint Audit Committee met for the first time in May 2013.
+Internal audit reviews found that the arrangements are now adequate, but as this is still a relatively new arrangement, work will be needed to continue to embed the approach and ensure awareness.

+- 5.3 The Joint Audit Committee met for the first time in May 2013.
 Terms of reference were set out at that meeting but were subsequently reviewed in line with CIPFA guidance specifically for Police Joint Audit Committees.
-These will be subject to annual review.
-Following discussions, it has been agreed that further work should be undertaken on the Committee's Annual Report and Review of Effectiveness. - 5.4 The Commissioner proposes over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+These will be subject to annual review. - 5.4 The Commissioner proposes over the coming year to take steps to address the above matters to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.

 Police and Crime Commissioner

 Signed by:

-Simon Hayes

 Police and Crime Commissioner

-Carolyn Williamson CPFA

-Chief Finance Officer

-Movement in Reserves Statement - Group